sunnamed434/BitMono/README.md

 **[Weka]**(https://github.com/sasharumega) for his advices, help and motivation

 **[ConfuserEx and their Forks]**(https://github.com/yck1509/ConfuserEx) for most things that I watched for the architecture of BitMono and the obfuscator engine as an application and solving plenty of User solutions which I would be knew in the very long future after much fail usage of BitMono and reports by other Users.
-Day-by-day I'm looking for something interesting there to improve myself in knowledge and BitMono.
+Day-by-day I'm looking for something interesting there to improve myself in knowledge and BitMono also.